This article is produced with scandiweb's eCommerce expertise

 Keep in mind:

-Reducing the array to 1 value
+Reducing an array to a single value

-Array.prototype.reduce()—Combines all elements into 1 new value
+Array.prototype.reduce() combines all elements into one new value.

-Return value: The single value that results from the reduction.
+Return value: the single value that results from the reduction.

 const superheroes = [